-Privacy of personal information is an important principle to The Summerhill.
+Privacy of personal information is an important principle to Summerhill Properties.
 We are committed to collecting, using and disclosing personal information responsibly and only to the extent necessary for the premises, goods and services we provide.
 We also try to be open and transparent as to how we handle personal information.
 This document describes our privacy policies.

 What is Personal Information?

 Personal information is information about an identifiable individual.
 Personal information includes information that relates to their personal characteristics (e.g., gender, age, income, home address or phone number, family status), their health (e.g., disabilities) or their activities and views (e.g., religion, politics, opinions expressed by an individual, opinions about an individual).
 Personal information is to be contrasted with business information (e.g., an individual’s business address and telephone number), which is not protected by privacy legislation.

 Our organization, Summerhill Properties provides residential units for lease.
 We use a number of consultants and agencies that may, in the course of their duties, have limited access to personal information we hold.
 These include building managers, security, cleaning and maintenance organizations, bookkeepers and accountants, computer consultants, temporary workers to cover holidays, cleaners, and lawyers.
 We restrict their access to any personal information we hold as much as is reasonably possible.
 We also have their assurance that they follow appropriate privacy principles.

 Like all landlords, we collect, use and disclose personal information in order to serve our tenants and operate our property.
 For our tenants, the primary purpose for collecting personal information is to ensure their safety, security and reasonable enjoyment and that of our other tenants, to ensure they have access to the premises, equipment and services that we have agreed to provide, to preserve our property and to collect rents and other fees.
 Examples of the type of information we collect for these purposes includes the following: